 - · Never assume that just because a friend may know someone that you are safe with that person.
 If something does not feel safe, it probably is not. - Secure your valuables.
 Avoid leaving backpacks and laptops unattended.
-Make sure your electronic devices are equipped with a security app to help you find them should they become lost or stolen. - · Never share passwords associated with your Onyen or other personal sites.
+Make sure your electronic devices are equipped with a security app to help you find them should they become lost or stolen. - Never share passwords associated with your Onyen or other personal sites.
 Avoid posting and sharing personal information that could be used to identify you or locate you offline.
-Report any unwanted or inappropriate communications to UNC Police. - Be aware of your surroundings and never walk alone at night.
-Avoid wearing headphones, which can impede awareness. - · Walk with a group, stay on the lighted path.
+Report any unwanted or inappropriate communications to UNC Police. - Be aware of your surroundings and avoid walking alone at night.
+When traveling stay in well-lit areas and always be aware of your nearest Emergency Callbox. - Walk with a group, stay on the lighted path.
 Consider biking or jogging during the day.
 Never stay in one spot if you feel you are being followed.
 If anyone approaches you that makes you feel uncomfortable, keep walking and call 911.

 - · Pay attention on your way home and have your key or flex pass ready. - · On an elevator, stand near the control panel and use the emergency alarm button if necessary. - · Note the condition of your home as you approach and before entering.
 If something appears out of the ordinary, leave immediately and call 911. - Outside doors of campus residence halls are locked 24 hours a day to keep out people who do not reside there.
 Help keep your community secure by not holding the door open for unknown individuals behind you. - · Share your safety concerns with a Resident Advisor (RA), with police or with someone you can trust.
 When in doubt, call 911.
 Always file a report with UNC Police if a crime has occurred.
+UNC Police operates its own 911 Dispatch Center and is available 24/7.